Mk-0-wan/alx-system_engineering-devops/0x0F-load_balancer/README.md

 - Bridging: combination of the two types of connection.

 ##### Offloading
-Proxy server recieves the encrypted data from the client's side and starts to decrypt it.
+Proxy server recieves the encrypted data from the client's side and starts to decrypt it.<br>
 Data is analyzide and managed.
-Then sent to the proxy server Encryption then starts in order to return it to the client side Works is pretty efficient methods and allow lees load to be pushed to the server.
+Then sent to the proxy server.<br>
+Encryption then starts in order to return it to the client side.<br>
+Works is pretty efficient methods and allow lees load to be pushed to the server.
 Proxy server needs to get the same CA as the one the server has.
 All servers need to prove it is trusted in order to start a handshake( a TLS connection is established )